vokimon/markdown-customblocks/README.md

 - Manipulate `ctx.parent` and return `None`

 The first parameter, `ctx`, is the context.
-If you don't use it, you can skip it but it is useful if you want to receive some context parameters:
+If you don't use it, you can skip it.
+But it is useful if you want to receive some context parameters like:

 - `ctx.parent`: the parent node
 - `ctx.content`: the indented part of the block, with the indentation removed
-- `ctx.parser`: the markdown parser, can be used to parse the content or any other markdown code
+- `ctx.parser`: the markdown parser, can be used to parse the inner content or any other markdown code
 - `ctx.type`: the type of the block
     - If you reuse the same function for different types, this is how you diferentiate them
 - `ctx.metadata`: A dictionary with metadata from your metadata plugin.